Dataswarm analytic engine

 Integration and monitoring data sources of large scale systems such as Smart City and Internet of Things applications

-Using system dynamics allows us to build self learning capability to improve analysis over time.
+Using dynamic algorithms allows us to build self learning capability to improve analysis over time.
 We design bespoke client solutions for advanced business intelligence e.g. game theory based scenarios.

-The DataSwarm Analytic Engine (DAE) uses advanced analytics to create highly valuable business intelligence across all areas of the value chain.
-Core technologies include use of system dynamic methods, language processing, and high speed data analytics.
+The DataSwarm Analytic Engine (DAE) uses advanced analytics to create highly valuable intelligence across all areas of the value chain.
+Core technologies include use of dynamic algorithms, language processing and high speed data analytics.

-The system was originally designed to solve the problem of finding and sequencing trends and memes quickly and efficiently across vast quantities of media output, and can integrate social media, internal enterprise and "Internet of Things" datastreams.
-It is designed for flexibility and for example has been used for applications from front end social media analytics to back end customer service improvement.
+The system was originally designed to solve the problem of finding and sequencing tropes, trends and memes quickly and efficiently across vast quantities of media data, and can integrate social media, internal enterprise and "Internet of Things" datastreams.
+It is designed for flexibility and for example has been used for applications from front end social media analytics to back end customer service improvement, and from Influencer identification to election prediction.

 The DAE is format independent, and so can work in most languages (human or machine).